-Thread-1 captures web pages for later testing by creating browser proxy components and deploy them to volunteer users.
-Browser proxies intercept client web page requests, retrieve the pages, and analyze them to determine whether they contains particular HTML tags (previously uncaptured) and do not contain other HTML tags (already captured and known to cause failures).
+- Thread-1 captures web pages for later testing.
+To do this we create browser proxy components and deploy them to volunteer users.
+These browser proxies intercept client web page requests, retrieve the pages, and analyze them to determine whether they contains particular HTML tags (previously uncaptured) and do not contain other HTML tags (already captured and known to cause failures).
 Each proxy looks for a different set of HTML tags and the list of uncaptured tag sets is updated over time.
 If the currently requested page contains a desired tag set, users are asked to authorize sending the page to the Skoll server for further analysis.
-After a tag set has been found it is removed from the list of previously unseen tag sets.

-Thread-2 tests the web pages captured in Thread-1.
+After a tag set has been found it is removed from the list of previously unseen tag sets. - Thread-2 tests the web pages captured in Thread-1.
 When a Thread-2 client becomes available, the ISA selects one previously captured web page, selects specific user actions to be applied to that page, and chooses the configuration under which Mozilla is to be run.
 The job is then sent to the client, which configures Mozilla, opens the page in it, and invokes an automated robot to carry out the selected user actions.
-The results (i.e., failure or non-failure) are returned to the Skoll server.

-Thread-3 applies Zeller's Delta Debugging [8], [9] algorithm (in parallel across multiple nodes) to minimize test cases that failed in Thread-2.
-Starting with such a failed test case, Delta Debugging works by removing a portion of test case and then retesting the remainder to determine whether the removed subset affects the failure's manifestation.
-This process continues until removing any more of the test causes the test to no longer fail.
-After this minimization is completed, the set of HTML tags remaining in the test case is added to the sets of HTML tags known to cause a failure.
-This action prevents Thread-1 from searching for further pages containing this set of tags.
+The results (i.e., failure or non-failure) are returned to the Skoll server. - Thread-3 applies a parallel version of Zeller's Delta Debugging [9], [11] algorithm to minimize the input of test cases that failed in Thread-2 by discarding subsets of the input that do affect the failure's manifestation.
+After the input is minimized all remaining HTML tags are added to the set of HTML tags known to cause a failure.
+This action prevents Thread-1 from searching for further pages containing these tags.